-So before deciding, its important to decide based on these (There could be many more significant ones I’am missing, add to the comments)
+So before deciding, it is important to decide based on these (There could be many more significant ones I’m missing, add to the comments)

-1. Elastic Scaling – Are your users going to grow that dramatically that you need elastic capabiloty of that nature?
+1. Elastic Scaling – Are your users going to grow that dramatically that you need the elastic capability of that nature?
 Less than 1% of all web apps need this kind of scaling, rest are happy with more deterministic scaling.
 (Cloud v/s dedicated)

 3. Time – The longer you are willing to commit the cheaper some of the cloud services will be.